 Does GW intend to seek FDA approval of Sativex for MS spasticity?

 Yes, GW believes that MS spasticity represents an attractive indication for Sativex in the United States and intends to pursue an additional development program for this significant opportunity.
 GW anticipates that it will be required to conduct an additional clinical development program prior to the submission of a separate NDA with the FDA for this indication and has recently opened a Phase 3 Investigational New Drug (IND) application with the U.S. Food and Drug Administration (FDA) to conduct a pivotal efficacy and safety clinical program to evaluate Sativex® for the treatment of spasticity due to Multiple Sclerosis (MS).
-We expect a Phase 3 trial to commence in the second half of 2014.
+We expect a Phase 3 trial to commence in 2015.

 What do U.S. federal authorities think of Sativex and GW’s research programme?